Frequently Asked Questions

 Do you have a college prep program?
-Please visit the College Prep tab to see a list of the speakers and colleges who have visited d.tech just in the last three months.
-Students are also receiving preparation through the Intersession program; d.tech has a full-time Success Counselor, and is rolling out the Naviance platform which connects individuals with developmentally appropriate materials to prepare for the future, and guides them eventually to one-stop submission of applications and transcripts to the College Board. d.tech also recognizes and supports multiple options for graduates, which may also include a gap year, community college and vocational training.
+Please visit the College Prep tab to see a list of the speakers and colleges who have visited d.tech. d.tech uses the Naviance platform which guides students through one-stop submission of applications and transcripts to the College Board. d.tech also recognizes and supports multiple options for graduates, which may also include a gap year, community college and vocational training.

-How is the class structured?
-Are there some lectures, then just work time?
-Although the pattern may vary somewhat from day to day across subjects and tasks, faculty and students adhere to a learning cycle which lasts approximately two weeks.
-At the outset, the teacher will introduce the topic to be covered.
-This is called 'the launch' (L).
-The presentation is usually socratic, with the teacher teasing out individual levels of prior knowledge and comprehension to discover how best to differentiate instruction for individuals.
-Following that, the students are assigned a number of comprehension checks in small groups or individually.
-Comprehension checks (CC) are ungraded tasks that apply the knowledge and solidify understanding.
+How is the class structured? d.tech provides four days with five periods of academics and one period of supervised focused independent time.
+During academic classes, the teacher launches the topic, and has students engage in a series of comprehension checks: ungraded tasks that apply the knowledge and solidify understanding.
 A student may progress rapidly through these, or need a few more to become proficient with the material.
-Once the student is ready to move on, they tackle the graded performance task (PT).
+Once the student is ready to move on, they take the graded performance task (PT).
 Students must score a minimum of 75% to have passed the performance task, or they will be cycled through more comprehension checks.
 The goal is to ensure that genuine understanding is taking place before the student is moved on.
-After the performance exam, the learning cycle culminates with a graded unit exam (UE).
-This is often a project that personalizes the knowledge.
+The learning cycle culminates with a graded unit exam that provides depth and personalization.

-My son/daughter works at a slower pace, and has a 504/IEP learning plan.
+My son/daughter works at a slower pace, and has a 504/IEP.
 How does that fit with 'staying on pace'?
 The answer will be different depending on the accommodations needed.
-After you receive an offer of a spot, contact firstname.lastname@example.org and you will be connected with d.tech's Learning Specialist. d.tech does not have the resources to meet with all prospective families prior to the lottery to discuss a 504, but will be available to talk through a potential transition in after an offer has been extended.
+After you receive an offer of a spot, contact firstname.lastname@example.org and you will be connected with d.tech's Learning Specialist. d.tech sets up IEP meetings not long after the lottery, whereas 504 accommodations simply roll over to the new school year in the fall.

 What if my child was at independent school, and was getting extra support but doesn't have a formalized learning plan like a 504 or IEP?
 Please contact the Learning Specialist after the lottery at email@example.com to learn about these resources, and the steps to formalize additional support and accommodations.